wbeebe/rpi/README.md

 ## Go Tools

-The Go tools are built with Go 1.10.2 and use the Gobot framework.
+The Go tools are built with Go 1.10.2 and use the Gobot framework (https://gobot.io).
 The Go tools were downloaded and installed from https://golang.org/ Do not install Go from any Linux repo unless it matches the release version on the website.